W-4 Withholding Calculator 2026

 The W-4 Employee’s Withholding Certificate is the IRS form you complete when starting a new job or when your tax situation changes.
 It tells your employer how much federal income tax to subtract from each paycheck.
 Getting this right means no surprises at tax time.

 The 2026 W-4 reflects updated tax brackets and the higher standard deductions introduced by the One Big Beautiful Bill Act (OBBBA): $15,000 for single filers, $30,000 for married filing jointly, and $22,500 for head of household.
 These changes reduce taxable income for most earners and may lower the withholding you need compared to prior years.
+The OBBBA also added new above-the-line deductions for qualified overtime pay and tipped income, which can further reduce the federal tax owed for affected workers.

 Formula & Methodology